By Alvin Leung, Faculty of Education, University of Cambridge

 ‘Thank you (chuckle).’

-Alvin Leung was a Cambridge Trust Scholar.
-He completed his MPhil in 2014 and PhD in 2018 in the Faculty of Education, University of Cambridge.
+Alvin Leung works as a Project Consultant specialising in education, development and humanitarian aid.
+He was a Cambridge Trust Scholar and completed his MPhil in 2014 and PhD in 2018 in the Faculty of Education, University of Cambridge.
 His work examines the ideas of nation, citizenship and border in education policies in Britain and Hong Kong.
 During his time in Cambridge, he worked for Underground Mathematics as an Evaluation Assistant.
 Previously, he also worked as a financial journalist and a schoolteacher.
 You can know more about his work on his LinkedIn page and contact him by email.